retailcrm/opencart-module/doc/Install.md

 $this->model_intarocrm_order->send($data, $order_id);
 ```

-Add this lines into /catalog/model/checkout/order.php script, into addOrder method before return statement and
+Add this lines into:
+* /catalog/controller/checkout/confirm.php script, into index method before setOutput call
-into /admin/model/sale/order.php script, into addOrder & editOrder methods at the end of these methods
+* /admin/model/sale/order.php script, into addOrder & editOrder methods at the end of these methods

 #### Export new order from CRM to shop